Samer Khoury is not a diplomat, which makes his self-assigned mission of restoring the little town of Bethlehem that much harder.

 Among the discoveries during the restoration: a hole left from a stray bomb that fell during the 1967 War.

 The difficulties of existing in Bethlehem, which lies just beyond the wall that separates Israel from the Palestinian territories have defeated big companies.
 The InterContinental Hotels Group, for instance, withdrew its contract with the Jacir Palace Hotel in Bethlehem after a series of stabbings in Israel and retaliations in the West Bank.
 Tourists generally travel through Israel and come via buses from Israeli touring companies, which drive in and out of the town, headed to more developed destinations on the Israeli side, as rapidly as they can.
 The GDP per capita in Israel is $34,800 a year.

 Khoury is unfazed.
 "This is Israel and Palestine," he said.
 "You have to expect that."

 He believes that if Bethlehem had more to offer tourists, their numbers would grow, and they would stay and spend more money.
-Both Israel and Palestine are seen as tourism markets with enormous untapped potential.
+Both Israel and the Palestinian territories are seen as tourism markets with enormous untapped potential.
 For instance, in 2010, a comparison between Israel and Jordan found the former got about 2.8 million in tourists, compared with Jordan's 4.5 million.
-About 648,000 Americans visited Israel in 2016, up 5 percent compared to the last record year.
+About 648,000 Americans visited Israel in 2016, up 5 percent from the previous record year.